 Kibble is also great for putting in slow-feeders, which allow your pet to ‘hunt’ and complete tasks to get their feed – great for mental and physical health.

-Allowing your cat to express their hunting instinct is important, so feeding with puzzle feeders that allow them to ‘hunt’ their prey is an ideal way to keep them occupied for longer than the five minutes it takes them to finish a bowl of food.
+Allowing your cat to express their hunting instinct is important, so feeding with the best cat puzzle feeder allows them to ‘hunt’ their prey and is an ideal way to keep them occupied for longer than the five minutes it takes them to finish a bowl of food.

 The case against dry cat food

 Of course, dry cat food isn’t ideal for every cat, and it does have some major downsides.
 The biggest problem with dry food is that it contains 10-20 per cent moisture, considerably less than the 75 per cent that feline prey would contain.

 So cats need to drink to make up for this – and they’re not great drinkers.
 Some of this can be overcome by investing in the best pet water fountains and novel water bowls, but for many cats, dry food doesn’t meet their water-intake requirements.

 Some dry foods have been proven to reduce plaque and tartar, but not all.
 If you’re going to feed dry for this benefit, you’d be better off picking one of the VOHC accepted products.